- Reduces cholesterol levels

 When should this medicine be used with caution?

-- If you are taking or have taken in the last seven days a medicine called fusidic acid, orally or by injection.
+- You are taking or have taken in the last seven days a medicine called fusidic acid, orally or by injection.
 The combination of fusidic acid and Atorvastatin can lead to serious muscle problems (rhabdomyolysis).

 Pregnancy and breastfeeding